Name: Indian River State College

 “Indian River State College is an entrepreneurial institution with a deeply-rooted culture of responsiveness, innovation and strategic partnerships.
 This foundation allows us to fully commit to cultivating achievement and positively transforming the life of every IRSC student through a creative, outcomes-oriented learning and teaching environment.
 Our dedication to providing a high-quality, affordable and accessible education is only surpassed by the college’s highest priority: student success.”

-- The new IRSC Brown Center for Innovation and Entrepreneurship is energizing the local economy with unprecedented new opportunities in emerging technologies.
-A Silver LEED “smart building,” the Brown Center combines education in energy, nanotechnology, photonics, sustainable building design and other growth fields with an array of business support services to leverage new skills into entrepreneurial success.
+The IRSC Brown Center for Innovation and Entrepreneurship is energizing the local economy with unprecedented new opportunities in emerging technologies.
+A Gold LEED “smart building,” the Brown Center combines education in energy, nanotechnology, photonics, sustainable building design and other growth fields with an array of business support services to leverage new skills into entrepreneurial success.

-- The college’s services, facilities and reputation for excellence contributed to the establishment of several world-class life science firms in the region.
-The new IRSC Thomas STEM Center in the region’s research hub will provide IRSC students with new opportunities for internships and employment in biotechnology.
+The college’s services, facilities and reputation for excellence contributed to the establishment of several world-class life science firms in the region.
+The IRSC Thomas STEM Center in the region’s research hub provides IRSC students with new opportunities for internships and employment in biotechnology.
 In the homeland security arena, the college’s public safety training complex is a 50-acre learning laboratory supporting education and professional development for organizations statewide, nationally and internationally.